- Blog

 Squeeze Page vs. Landing Page: What’s the Difference?

 Your website is a destination.
-A place to learn, to attract an audience, and engage with those visitors.
-In the end, though, every website should be a place where people make decisions about whether they want your product or services.
+A place to learn, to attract an audience, and to engage with those visitors.
+In the end, though, every website should be a place where people make decisions about whether they want your product or service.
 Here, we’ve got two tools in your website-building toolbox to help those visitors make those purchase decisions: a squeeze page and a landing page.

-Both pages can serve a vital role in your customers’ journey.
-Let’s explore the difference between a landing page and a squeeze page, and when it makes the most sense to use each one.
+Let’s explore further the difference between a landing page and a squeeze page, and when it makes the most sense to use each one.

 What is a Squeeze Page?